The Digital Group: New processors

 He soon adapted his system from the 8080 to the recently introduced Motorola 6800, designed by Chuck Peddle.
-Shortly after that, Peddle left Motorola to development the MOS 6501, and Suding was able to get it working very quickly.
+Shortly after that, Peddle left Motorola to develop the MOS 6501, and Suding was able to get it working very quickly.
 He called Peddle to tell him this, and Peddle then showed up at his house with the design team, promising Suding anything he asked for if they would begin development with the new MOS 6502.
 The same sales visits then went on to meet with Steve Jobs and Steve Wozniak, who formed Apple Computer to sell their design.

 Only a few weeks later, Suding read that the designer of the 8008 and 8080, Federico Faggin, had left Intel to introduce his own design, the Zilog Z80.
 They purchased several, which were trivially easy to adapt to the 8080-based systems.
 Although the Z80 was deliberately designed to be completely compatible with the 8080, it also featured a number of new instructions including 16-bit math.
 Suding re-wrote their software to make use of these features.
 They took their new Z80 machines to the National Computer Conference in New York City in June 1976, where Faggin was also showing the Z80.
 To Faggin's annoyance, the Digital Group booth was packed with people while Zilog's was empty.

 While talking with Faggin at the conference, Suding noted that the various licensees of the 8080 design, Texas Instruments, National Semiconductor and AMD, had all introduced flaws that meant some of the instructions did not work correctly.
 He had found these flaws through trial and error and made a program that looked for them and could identify the chip based on which instructions didn't work properly.
 He ran it for the Z80 and it reported 100% compatibility, which was a great relief to Faggin.